Skip to main content

 Alternatively, it is possible to use Cert Manager to manage certificates.

-Example values-override.yaml snippet showing clusterWizardCert:
+Example cluster-wizard-values-override.yaml snippet showing clusterWizardCert:

 clusterWizardCert: